Try to get legal advice as soon as the Department become involved with your family.

 For more information, see resources.

-If you need to talk to the Magistrate, call them ‘Your Honour’.
+If you need to talk to the Judge, call them 'Your Honour'.

 - Community Services– Going to court and working to reunite families: What’s involved and what can I do?